 The fog, the sunshine, the sea breeze, the river, and the fertile, ancient soils (altogether called the “terroir”) produce some of the absolute best Pinot Noir wines on the planet.
 Wines with lush textures, crisp acidity, ample tannins, and gorgeous black cherry flavors.

 The Russian River Valley is a Pinot Noir vintner’s dream.

 But with so much diversity in the terroir, you cannot truly understand the Russian River Valley if you look at it as a whole.
 You need to break down each AVA into little snapshots – or “neighborhoods” as we endearingly call them.
-Because wines from one neighborhood of the Russian River Valley will taste spectacularly different from other Russian River Valley Pinot Noirs.
+Because wines from one neighborhood of the Russian River Valley will taste spectacularly different from another Russian River Valley Pinot Noir.

 The neighborhoods of Russian River Valley